brianhigh/envh543/ex0618prob2d.md

 ### Evaluate the model

-Evaluate the model with 5000 iterations in the variability dimension and 250 iterations in the uncertainty dimesion.
+Evaluate the model with 5000 iterations in the variability dimension and 250 iterations in the uncertainty dimension.

 ```r